Rupesh1904/Wheel-of-Fortune/README.md

 if num_computer >= 1:
     difficulty = getNumberBetween('What difficulty for the computers?
 (1-10)', 1, 10)

-# Create the computer player instances
 computer_players = [WOFComputerPlayer('Computer {}'.format(i+1), difficulty) for i in range(num_computer)]

 players = human_players + computer_players

-# No players, no game :(
 if len(players) == 0:
     print('We need players to play!')
     raise Exception('Not enough players')

-# category and phrase are strings.
 category, phrase = getRandomCategoryAndPhrase()
-# guessed is a list of the letters that have been guessed

 guessed = []

-# playerIndex keeps track of the index (0 to len(players)-1) of the player whose turn it is
 playerIndex = 0

-# will be set to the player instance when/if someone wins
 winner = False

 def requestPlayerMove(player, category, guessed):